 3.1.
 Performance of models

-The efficiency and precision of the GARP and QUEST models were assessed using AUC-ROC and kappa evaluation criteria (Fig. 4 and Table 2).
+The efficiency and precision of the GARP and QUEST models were assessed using AUC-ROC and Kappa evaluation criteria (Fig. 4 and Table 2).
 According to validation results (Fig. 4 and Table 2), GARP and QUEST models achieved 93.50% and 89.20% prediction rates, respectively.
 Therefore, the efficiency of the GARP model was somewhat better than the QUEST model.
-In addition, the kappa value was 0.86 and 0.79, for GARP and QUEST models, respectively.
-The performance of GARP and QUEST models was classified as excellent and good according to kappa statistic classification (Table 2).
+In addition, the Kappa value was 0.86 and 0.79, for GARP and QUEST models, respectively.
+The performance of GARP and QUEST models was classified as excellent and good according to Kappa statistic classification (Table 2).
 Machine learning and data mining techniques have been become more popular in the field of spatial modeling of natural hazards, especially in flood hazard/risk mapping (Tehrany et al., 2014; Rahmati and Pourghasemi, 2017; Lee et al., 2017; Hong et al., 2018b).
 It is not possible to have a direct comparison between obtained results in this study and previous studies, because the efficiency of GARP and QUEST models has not been explored in the literature of urban flood risk.
 According to the literature, the use of hydraulic models for flood inundation mapping in urban areas is the time-consuming in inputs process, calibration, and outputs and also they need detail hydraulic and hydrologic data, while the machine learning algorithms have the advantage of automatically discovering interactions between a natural hazard such as flood (i.e., dependent variable) and geo-environmental and topo-hydrological characteristics (i.e., independent variables) (Bates, 2004; Tehrany et al., 2013).
-In addition, machine learning models don't deﬁne strict assumptions prior to flood analysis and can also handle data from various measurement scales (Wang et al., 2015).
+In addition, machine learning models do not deﬁne strict assumptions prior to flood analysis and can also handle data from various measurement scales (Wang et al., 2015).
 Some researchers have used multi-criteria decision analysis (MCDA) methods for flood hazard zoning in an urban area, although these kind of subjective methods are based on expert’s opinions which it will result in higher uncertainty (Fernández and Lutz, 2010).

 Fig. 4 SOMEWHERE HERE